 I’ve used the free WiFi at quite a few national chains while on vacation.
 Also, since I work from home, it’s a great way to switch up my environment.

 Public libraries are always a great deal that people forget about.
-You can get free books, movies, and audio recordings.
-And you can even save on utilities by using the free WiFi network at your library.
+You can get free books, movies, and audio recordings, on top of saving money on utilities by using their free Wi-Fi network.